cedadev/jasmin-workshop/tutorials/tut02/README.md

     * On JASMIN: `/gws/pw/j07/workshop/tutorials/tut02/code/`
     * On github: https://github.com/cedadev/jasmin-workshop/tree/master/tutorials/tut02/code

-4. Wrap the scripts in a Rose suite by copying the example suite to a new directory called `my-suite` and modifying it.
+4. Wrap the scripts in a Cylc workflow by copying the example workflow to a new directory called `my-workflow` and modifying it.

-  * The example suite is available at:
+  * The example workflow is available at:

-        /gws/pw/j07/workshop/tutorials/tut02/example-suite
+        /gws/pw/j07/workshop/tutorials/tut02/example-workflow

-  * Go to the directory where you have copied the suite.
+  * Go to the directory where you have copied the workflow.

-  * You can run the example suite to view how it works, with:
+  * You can run the example workflow to view how it works, with:

     ```
-    # Add the location of the rose/cylc executables to $PATH
+    # Add the location of the cylc executables to $PATH
     export PATH=/apps/jasmin/metomi/bin:$PATH
-    rose suite-run
+    cylc play .
     ```

   * All of the scripts operate on input/output data in the relative directory: `./outputs`.
-It therefore makes sense to copy the Python scripts to the main suite "run directory" and ensure that each task runs from that directory.
-The suite run directory is specified by the Cylc environment variable: `$CYLC_SUITE_RUN_DIR`.
+It therefore makes sense to copy the Python scripts to the main workflow "run directory" and ensure that each task runs from that directory.
+The workflow run directory is specified by the Cylc environment variable: `$CYLC_WORKFLOW_RUN_DIR`.

-    This variable is set for you by Cylc; a typical value would be `/home/users/$USER/cylc-run/my-suite`.
-Note that the current working directory for the individual steps is different for each step (for example `/home/users/$USER/cylc-run/my-suite/work/1/initialise` for the `initialise` step).
-For the workflow below, it is convenient for all steps to be run in the same directory, so the commands for each step will include changing directory to `$CYLC_SUITE_RUN_DIR` before running the relevant script.
+    This variable is set for you by Cylc; a typical value would be `/home/users/$USER/cylc-run/my-workflow`.
+Note that the current working directory for the individual steps is different for each step (for example `/home/users/$USER/cylc-run/my-workflow/work/1/initialise` for the `initialise` step).
+For the workflow below, it is convenient for all steps to be run in the same directory, so the commands for each step will include changing directory to `$CYLC_WORKFLOW_RUN_DIR` before running the relevant script.

-  * Edit the `suite.rc` file as follows:
+  * Edit the `flow.cylc` file as follows:
-    * In the `[[runtime]]` section of the suite file, modify each of the 4 processing steps as follows:
+    * In the `[[runtime]]` section of the workflow file, modify each of the 4 processing steps as follows:

         * `[[initialise]]`
           1. Delete any existing `jasmin-workshop` sub-directory (in case the suite has been run previously)
           2. Clone the GitHub repository: https://github.com/cedadev/jasmin-workshop
-          3. Copy the files in the sub-directory `jasmin-workshop/tutorials/tut02/code/` to the suite run directory at: `$CYLC_SUITE_RUN_DIR`
+          3. Copy the files in the sub-directory `jasmin-workshop/tutorials/tut02/code/` to the workflow run directory at: `$CYLC_WORKFLOW_RUN_DIR`

         * `[[step1]]`
-          1. Delete any existing `outputs` sub-directory (in case the suite has been run previously)
+          1. Delete any existing `outputs` sub-directory (in case the workflow has been run previously)
           2. Activate the standard JASMIN Python 3 environment.
-          3. Change directory to the `$CYLC_SUITE_RUN_DIR`
+          3. Change directory to the `$CYLC_WORKFLOW_RUN_DIR`
           4. Run the script

         * `[[batch<counter>]]`
           1. Activate the standard JASMIN Python 3 environment.
-          2. Change directory to the `$CYLC_SUITE_RUN_DIR`
+          2. Change directory to the `$CYLC_WORKFLOW_RUN_DIR`
           3. Run the script for each value of the `counter`:
              * The `counter` variable is accessible by the environment variable: `CYLC_TASK_PARAM_counter`

         * `[[final]]`
           1. Activate the standard JASMIN Python 3 environment.
-          2. Change directory to the `$CYLC_SUITE_RUN_DIR`
+          2. Change directory to the `$CYLC_WORKFLOW_RUN_DIR`
           3. Run the script

-5. Run the Rose suite with the command:
+5. Run the Cylc workflow with the command:

     ```
     export PATH=/apps/jasmin/metomi/bin:$PATH
-    rose suite-run
+    cylc play .
     ```

   * **NOTE:** It will take a couple of minutes to start up and then a GUI should appear that shows the workflow in action.

-6. If the suite partially runs and leaves log/working directories in place you can clean these up and run it again with:
+6. If the workflow partially runs and leaves log/working directories in place you can clean these up and run it again with:

     ```
-    rose suite-run --new
+    cylc clean .
+    cylc play .
     ```

-7. If you need to stop the suite then you can instruct Cylc to stop it with:
+7. If you need to stop the workflow then you can instruct Cylc to stop it with:

     ```
-    cylc stop '<SUITE>'
+    cylc stop '<WORKFLOW>'
-    # Where <SUITE> is the name of the suite directory
+    # Where <WORKFLOW> is the name of the workflow directory
     ```

 ### What should the Cylc GUI look like?